olivernn/lunr-site/source/guides/upgrading.html.md

 ## Searching

-The search interface is backwards compatible with previous versions of Lunr, so a search that worked in Lunr 0.x/1.x will continue to work in 2.x.
+The search interface is backwards compatible with previous versions of Lunr.
+A search that worked in Lunr 0.x/1.x will continue to work in 2.x.

-The _behaviour_ of the search has changed slightly, so in multi-term searches the terms are now combined with OR, where they used to be combined with AND.
+The _behaviour_ of the search has changed slightly, multi-term searches are now combined with OR, where they used to be combined with AND.

-Practically this change means that a given search will return more documents in 2.x than it did previously, still with the most relevant results returned first.
+Practically this change means that a given search will return more documents in 2.x than it did previously, with the most relevant results returned first.

 ## Pipeline Functions

-Previously, the interface required of pipeline functions was _very_ simple, tokens were just strings.
-In Lunr 2.x tokens are now represented by a `lunr.Token`.
+Previously, the interface required of pipeline functions was _very_ simple; tokens were just strings.
+In Lunr 2.x, tokens are now represented by a `lunr.Token`.

 As an example, imagine a pipeline function that converts tokens to lower case (this isn't required but makes a simple example).
 In previous versions of Lunr this could be implemented like this: